KohaILS/koha-manual-zh-cn/source/implementation_checklist.rst

    -  :ref:`opaccredits` : Enter HTML to appear at the
       bottom of every page in the OPAC

-   -  :ref:`OpacMainUserBlock` : Enter HTML that will
-      appear in the center of the main OPAC page

    -  :ref:`OpacNav` : Enter HTML that will appear to the left on the main OPAC page